 - You don’t want to keep your dog in restriction for fear of ear mites.
 So, you can apply some topical repellents behind their shoulders to keep ear mites at bay.
 These repellents work effectively against other parasites like ticks and fleas.

 You’re, however, required to use them regularly to keep these parasites away from your pets.
-For the safety of your pets, ensure you get a prescription from a qualified veterinarian before using these products.
+For your pets’ safety, ensure you get a prescription from a qualified veterinarian before using these products.

 Related: Fumigation – Get Rid Of Termites

 Ear mites can be transmitted from dogs to humans through direct contact or when the animal shakes its head.
 Unlike in dogs, ear mites won’t survive in human hosts for long.

 So you don’t expect them to have any symptomatic effects on humans within the short stay.
 Compared to other mite infections, ear mites are less severe.
 Their impact on dogs and other pets will depend on the severity of the disease.

 However, with proper animal husbandry and expert treatment, you can quickly get rid of them and prevent future infestation.